 Month 9: The baby is almost here!

 Hang in tight.
 The baby is most likely positioned head-down and has dropped lower into the pelvis.
-By this time you will most likely have discussed your birthing options, pain relief methods, and/or delivery requirements with your doctor or midwife.
+By this time you will most likely have discussed your birthing options, pain relief methods, and/or delivery requirements with your doctor or midwife. (howefarmstn)

-During your last month of pregnancy just try to take it easy; take rest (it will become a luxury once the baby arrives), enjoy your favorite meals, and maybe give yourself a spa treat.
+During your last month of pregnancy just try to take it easy; take a rest (it will become a luxury once the baby arrives), enjoy your favorite meals, and maybe give yourself a spa treatment.
 Most importantly, do keep a hospital bag ready.
 It’s always good to be prepared in case the baby decides to make a slightly early entrance.

-If you have any additional questions or concerns regarding pregnancy, feel free to reach out to one of our doctors to chat completely free-of-charge.
+If you have any additional questions or concerns regarding pregnancy, feel free to reach out to one of our doctors to chat completely free of charge.

 Author: Erum is a public relations professional who specializes in technology comms.
 She is an avid reader, a travel enthusiast, and a self-proclaimed story-teller.
 Before joining the content team at Your Doctors Online, Erum was the PR manager at Hill & Knowlton Strategies and was handling communications and content strategy for a diverse portfolio of brands.
 She is also a new mom who is finding her way around motherhood.